evandor/tabsets/README.md

 * All data remains on your computer - no backend communication whatsoever
 * Open source

+There will be a pro tabsets extension with some advanced features as well.

 ## Install the dependencies
 ```bash
 yarn install